Specialized Transition Expert | Cyclingnews.com

 An extreme example: the team relay bike leg of the London Triathlon contained over 70 U-turns, roundabouts and bends in just 40km!
 We put the Transition Expert to the test on the course and were impressed at how well it behaved (and we were using a rear disk wheel).

-The frame, coupled with Vision Trimax Plus SI bars, took everything calmly in its stride.
+The frame, coupled with FSA's Vision Tech TriMax bars, took everything calmly in its stride.
 Result: we posted the fastest bike split by two-and-a-half minutes.

 The main complaint we had about the bike is that it's on the heavy side – 8.92kg (19.7lb) for our Large (56cm) model.
 While this doesn't seem to affect the handling, it does make climbing a little harder.